Pt 30-33: The Mexico-LeBarons:

 Another partial acceptance of the blame came when Grandmother told me, with tears in her eyes: “I feel so very bad because I believe part of the reason my children had mental problems was I neglected them so much all them years I was away for days at a time teachin’ piano lessons in the Mormon colonies to help support our family … to help keep the wolves away.”

-[Commentary: In those days, and with the strict teachings she was raised with concerning virginity, fearing she had become pregnant (and all that entailed!) was enough, in itself, to cause an already-compromised mentality to go over the brink … in my humble opinion!]
+In those days, and with the strict teachings she was raised with concerning virginity, fearing she had become pregnant (and all that entailed!) was enough, in itself, to cause an already compromised mentality to go over the brink … in my humble opinion!]

 Her raising me with such beliefs scared me into trying to keep a good spirit with me, come hell or high water, all the years I was growing up.
-Not a bad thing … as long as you don’t go around with a fake smile on your face, like I did.
-People must accept and work with their emotions and problems, not stuff and deny them.
+Not a bad thing … as long as you don’t go around with a fake smile on your face,”keeping sweet,” like I did.

 My Mama Esther LeBaron Spencer,